 6. Chinakkathoor Pooram: Brilliance of Colors and Beauty of Folk Arts

-Chinakkathoor Pooram is a very popular temple festival celebrated at Sree Chinakkathoor Bhagavathy Temple in Ottappalam Taluk of Palakkad district.
+Chinakkathoor Pooram is very popular among the temple festivals of Kerala, celebrated at Sree Chinakkathoor Bhagavathy Temple in Ottappalam Taluk of Palakkad district.
 This colorful festival celebrated in February / March offers a unique opportunity to watch the traditional art forms of Poothan, Thira, Theyyam, Pulikkali (Tiger Dance), Kala Vela (Bull Play), Kumbha Kali (Pot dance), Tholpavakoothu (Puppet show), Thattinmel koothu (Dance on the platform), etc. Seven villages nearby the temple participate in the festival and strive their best to make it a grand occasion.